 Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-Surgery is usually the main treatment for ovarian cancer.
-A gynecologic oncologist is a doctor that specializes in gynecological cancer surgery (including ovarian cancer) and chemotherapy.
+Surgery is usually an important treatment for ovarian cancer.
+A gynecologic oncologist is a doctor that specializes in gynecological cancer surgery, including ovarian cancer and chemotherapy.

 To determine whether the cancer has spread, the surgeon will remove lymph nodes, tissue samples, and fluid from the abdomen for testing.
-If, during the surgery, it is clear that the cancer has spread, the surgeon removes as much of the cancer as possible in order to reduce the amount of cancer that will need more treatment with chemotherapy or radiation therapy.
+If, during the surgery, it is clear that the cancer has spread, the surgeon will remove as much of the cancer as possible.
+This has been shown to provide the best benefit when combined with chemotherapy after surgery.

-There are several surgical options for ovarian cancer, sometimes done during the same surgery:
+There are several surgical options for ovarian cancer, with sometimes two or more procedures done during the same surgery: